luiscarvalhofrade/philosophers42/README.md

 # The table

-list all the philosophers, defining a unique number for eachone and the same for forks, remmembering that both are in the same number.
+list all the philosophers, defining a unique number for eachone and the same for forks, remmembering that both are the same total number.
 We also need to set the other informations like all the "times" given by the user and the count of how many meals each one needs to eat at least if this info is given.

 # The philo